Interview

 What themes do you pursue?
 Is there an underlying message in your work?

-“After many decades on the planet my pursuit is basically harmony - being at peace with your self and surroundings, but also those interactions of inspiration and surprise in how we are really more alike than not.
+“My pursuit is basically harmony - and also those interactions of inspiration and surprise in how we are really more alike than not.
 The ‘heart light.’
+That moment of connection – a snapshot of interaction.
 People, animals, plants, rocks, stars, we are all one.”

 How would you describe your work?

-“While as a creative, I have never really like being ‘placed in a box’ and labeled as a style, so I created the tag line for my Headlight Art creations as ‘Fine Art for a Fun Feeling.’
-Modern style, bright colors, mostly realistic and evoking a sense of bringing you into the space that the image exists in.”
+“While as a creative, I have never really like being ‘placed in a box’ and labeled as a style, so I created the tag line for my Heartlight Art creations as ‘Fine Art for a Fun Feeling.’
+Modern style, bright colors, mostly realistic and evoking a sense of bringing you into the space and connecting with that moment and emotion.”

 Which artists influence you most?

 “Oh, Michael Parkes right off the top!
-Will Bullas, Lynn Lupetti, all elegant and brilliant and mostly gentle.
-I love newer artists Russel Miyaki, Michele-Poirier Mozzone, Beth Monroe to name just a FEW - I love all kinds of art, sculptures, fibre, film, music, all huge influences.”
+Will Bullas, Lynn Lupetti, Lladro, all elegant and brilliant and mostly gentle.
+I love newer artists Russel Miyaki, Michele-Poirier Mozzone, Beth Monroe to name just a few - I love all kinds of art, sculptures, fibre, film, music, all huge influences.”

 “After many decades on the planet my pursuit is basically harmony - being at peace with your self and surroundings, but also those interactions of inspiration and surprise in how we are really more alike than not.”